-- c. leases (see SSAP 14 "Leases").
-However, as SSAP 14 contains no specific requirements to deal with operating leases that have become onerous, this Statement applies to such cases: and - d. employee benfits (see SSAP 34 "Employee benefits") - 6.
-Some amounts treated as provisions may relate to the recognition of revenue, for example where an enterprise gives guarantees in exchange for a fee.
-This Statement does not address the recognition of revenue.
-SSAP 18 "Revenue" identifies the circumstances in which revenue is recognised and provides practical guidance on the application of the recognition criteria.
-This Statement does not change the requirements of SSAP 18. - 7.
-This Statement defines provisions as liabilities of uncertain timing or amount.
-In some countries the term "provision" is also used in the context of items such as depreciation, impairment of assets and doubtful debts: these are adjustments to the carrying amounts of assets and are not addressed in this Statement. - 8.
-Other Statements of Standard Accounting Practice specify whether expenditures are treated as assets or as expenses.
-These issues are not addressed in this Statement.
-Accordingly, this Statement neither prohibits nor requires capitalisation of the costs recognised when a provision is made. - 9.
-This Statement applies to provisions for restructuring (including discontinuing operations).
-Where a restructuring meets the definition of a discontinuing operation, additional disclosures may be required 11.
+- 6 [Deleted]Some amounts treated as provisions may relate to the recognition of revenue, for example where an entity gives guarantees in exchange for a fee.
+This Standard does not address the recognition of revenue.
+HKAS 18 Revenue identifies the circumstances in which revenue is recognised and provides practical guidance on the application of the recognition criteria.
+This Standard does not change the requirements of HKAS 18. - 7 This Standard defines provisions as liabilities of uncertain timing or amount.
+In some countries the term "provision" is also used in the context of items such as depreciation, impairment of assets and doubtful debts: these are adjustments to the carrying amounts of assets and are not addressed in this Standard.

+- 8 Other Standards specify whether expenditures are treated as assets or as expenses.
+These issues are not addressed in this Standard.
+Accordingly, this Standard neither prohibits nor requires capitalisation of the costs recognised when a provision is made. - 9 This Standard applies to provisions for restructurings (including discontinued operations).
+When a restructuring meets the definition of a discontinued operation, additional disclosures may be required by HKFRS 5 Non-current Assets Held for Sale and Discontinued Operations.